If you’re using a theme based on the Genesis Framework (affiliate link), you’ll notice that your homepage site title is wrapped in an H1 heading (

 Since the H1 heading acts like your on-page title, as I mentioned above, you’ll end up having two titles, which might confuse search engines.

-For example, let’s say that you create a website for your BBQ bar, called “White Horse”, and you leave that as your site title.
+Let’s say that you create a website for your BBQ bar, called “White Horse”, and you leave that as your site title.

 But then, when you create a nice looking homepage, you add a separate H1 heading with a more descriptive text, like: “Best BBQ bar in Brooklyn, New York”.